chrisichris/ybuilder/README.markdown

 ### Using Ant Tasks

-Ybuilder provides excellent integration for Ant tasks.
+Ybuilder provides integration for Ant tasks.

-The module `yubilder.core.build`contains the function antTask which is used to define and execute an ant task, where similar to what you would do in xml.
+The module `yubilder.core.build` contains the function `antTask` which is used to define and execute an ant task very similar to what you would do in xml.

 It takes following arguments: